LukaTosic09/Forecasting-2024-Election/README.md

-# Forecasting the 2024 US General Election
+# Forecasting the 2024 U.S. General Election

 ## Abstract
 This paper forecasts the outcome of the 2024 U.S. general election.
 Using the